ikfoundation.org

 ESSAYS No: XII | January 3, 2014 |By Viveka Hansen

-During research of textile dyeing for the project “TEXTILIA LINNAEANA – Global 18th Century Textile Traditions & Trade”, I came across a most interesting volume.
-It was a rare Herbal including numerous plants possible to use for natural dyeing and on a few occasions the accompanying texts are also describing the herbs’ qualities as plants for dyeing.
-This essay aims to give a brief introduction, make comparisons and share some quotes and illustrations from this comprehensive 16th century folio book.
+During my research on textile dyeing for the project “TEXTILIA LINNAEANA – Global 18th Century Textile Traditions & Trade”, I came across a most interesting volume.
+It was a rare Herbal including numerous plants possible to use for natural dyeing, and on a few occasions, the accompanying texts also describe the herbs’ qualities as plants for dyeing.
+This essay aims to briefly introduce, make comparisons and share some quotes and illustrations from this comprehensive 16th century folio book.

 The dyeing properties for ‘Garden woade’ and ‘Wild woade‘ are described as: ‘It serueth well to dye and colour cloath, profitable to some few; and hurtfull to many.’ (pp. 490-91).The dyeing properties for ‘Garden woade’ and ‘Wild woade‘ are described as: ‘It serueth well to dye and colour cloath, profitable to some few; and hurtfull to many.’ (pp. 490-91).

-A Herbal of this kind was first and foremost a book describing the herbs’ medicinal and culinary properties, but some textile dyeing uses were mentioned as well.
-The edition studied was printed 1633, including a large number of woodcut illustrations of plant drawings and the said edition is also considered more accurate in many details than the original print.
+A Herbal of this kind was, first and foremost, a book describing the herbs’ medicinal and culinary properties, but some textile dyeing uses were also mentioned.
+The edition studied was printed in 1633, including a large number of woodcut illustrations of plant drawings and the said edition is also considered more accurate in many details than the original print.
 This is due to the fact that the botanist and apothecary Thomas Johnson (c.
 1600-1644) made considerable revision work and extended the volume’s content.

 Saw-wort was common for dyeing yellow during many centuries and the text is hinting on its dyeing possibilities with the Latin name of the species “tinctoria”.
 Including: ‘The later age doe call them Serratula, and Serratula tinctoria…’ (p.
 713).Saw-wort was common for dyeing yellow during many centuries and the text is hinting on its dyeing possibilities with the Latin name of the species “tinctoria”.
 Including: ‘The later age doe call them Serratula, and Serratula tinctoria…’ (p.
 713).